When it comes to the environment, the process is pretty simple with just two steps, i.e. create and consume.

-China might produce a lot of products, but it exports most of it which makes the per capita consumption-based footprint for China to be a meager 1.8 tonnes CO2 while the global average rests to somewhere around 3.4 tonnes.
+China might produce a lot of products, but it exports most of it which makes the per capita consumption-based footprint for the country to be a meager 1.8 tonnes CO2 while the global average rests somewhere around 3.4 tonnes.

 This clearly reveals that the consumers need to change their habits and not only control their consumption but also employ steps to improve their environmental performance.

-However, at the same time, not all the blame can be laid on the shoulders of the consumers and if one says that environment is deteriorating because of consumers then it is definitely a wrong statement to make.
+However, at the same time, not all the blame can be laid on the shoulders of the consumer.
+If one says that environment is deteriorating because of consumers then it is definitely a wrong statement to make.